Join Us For a Year of Pincushions!

 - Hand sewing needles: Clover Black Gold needles is the only brand that I personally use for any type of hand sewing.
 For the pincushions, I recommend getting a pack of size 10 needles (and maybe a wire needle threader since the eyes on these needles are tiny).
 Make sure you also have a good thimble on hand.
 We are fans of the leather Thimble Pads from Colonial Needle.

 Where Do I Get My Pincushion Patterns?

 Our “Year of Pincushion” patterns are released around the 1st of each month.
 The patterns are available as instant download digital PDF patterns.
 Browse our shop to see the latest pincushion quilt patterns or use the list below to see each month:

-- January Pincushion (Available Now!)
+- January Pincushion (Now Available!)

-- February Pincushion (Coming Soon)
+- February Pincushion (Now Available!)

-- March Pincushion (Available March 1st)
+- March Pincushion (Now Available!)

 - April Pincushion (Available April 1st)